Quantum Theory is Wrong

 An atom decays at a definite time.
 However, such a definite time-value is not implied in the description by the Psi-function.

-If the individual atom has a definite disintegration time, then as regards the individual atom its description by means of the Psi-function must be interpreted as an incomplete description.
+If the individual atom has a definite disintegration time, then this is an incomplete description based on the Psi-function.

-In this case, the Psi-function is to be taken as the description, not of a singular system, but of an ideal ensemble of systems.
+In this case, the Psi-function is the description of an ideal ensemble of systems, not of a singular system.

-In this case one is driven to the conviction that a complete description of a single system should, after all, be possible, but for such complete description there is no room in the conceptual world of statistical quantum theory.
+A complete description of a single system should be possible, but for such complete description there is no room in the conceptual world of statistical quantum theory.

 The quantum theorist will reply:

-Such an assertion, however, (which, finally, leads to the attempt to prove the existence of the particle outside of the force barrier), involves a definite disturbance of the system in which we are interested, so that the result of the determination does not permit a conclusion concerning the status of the undisturbed system.
+Such an assertion tries to prove the existence of the particle outside of the force barrier.
+It involves a definite disturbance of the system in which we are interested, so that the result does not permit a conclusion on the status of the undisturbed system.
+Therefore:

 The justification of such constructs does not lie in their derivation from what is given by the senses.
 Such a type of derivation (in the sense of logical deducibility) is nowhere to be had, not even in the domain of pre-scientific thinking.

-The justification of the constructs, which represent “reality” for us, lies alone in their quality of making intelligible what is sensorily given (the vague character of this expression is here forced upon me by my striving for brevity).
-Applied to the specifically chosen example this consideration tells us the following=
+The justification of the constructs, which represent “reality” for us, lies alone in their quality of making intelligible what is sensorily given.

-One may not merely ask= “Does a definite time instant for the transformation of a single atom exist?” but rather= “Is it, within the framework of our theoretical total construction, reasonable to posit the existence of a definite point of time for the transformation of a single atom?”
-One may not even ask what this assertion means.
-One can only ask whether such a proposition, within the framework of the chosen conceptual system — with a view to its ability to grasp theoretically what is empirically given — is reasonable or not.
+One should ask whether such a proposition, within the framework of the conceptual system — with a view to its ability to grasp theoretically what is empirically given — is reasonable or not.

 A theoretical quantum physicist believes that the description by means of a Psi-function refers only to an ideal systematic totality and not to the individual system.